 Greasy residue can easily end up on your clothes when you are using products to help soothe your sore nips.
 Likewise, breastfeeding a newborn results in milk everywhere and is a hell of a stain, if not treated properly.

-The Carbona Stain Removers work wonders and are useful to have on hand.
+The Carbona Stain Removers work wonders and are useful to have on hand and definitely one of my most popular breastfeeding tips that you probably haven’t considered yet!
 Although the pack I’m suggesting has more than grease and milk stain removers, I use all of them at my house on a regular basis!
 What?
 I’m a messy new mom!